Oasys’ Award Winning Desalination Technology

 Reverse osmosis (RO) uses a similar semi-permeable barrier, but instead of allowing osmosis to naturally occur, the opposite is done, as force is needed.
 To overcome osmotic pressure, hydraulic pressure is applied to forcefully push water through the membrane, leaving salt behind.
 That’s the major difference between reverse osmosis (RO) and forward osmosis (FO)- RO requires artificial force while FO uses natural osmosis.

-While desalination is one application for Oasys’ MBC system, the Company is also targeting power generation waste water and the energy industry, in particular the now popular method of extracting further oil from previously exhausted wells called “fracking” or hydraulic fracturing.
+While desalination is one application for Oasys’ MBC system, the company is also targeting power generation wastewater and the energy industry, in particular, the now popular method of extracting further oil from previously exhausted wells called “fracking” or hydraulic fracturing.
 On average, four million gallons of water are used to fracture a single shale gas well.
 The cost of sourcing, treating, and disposing of this water ranges from 10-25% of the total cost of oil and gas production.
-A single Oasys system can treat water from 12 fracking wells at a cost of $3-4 a barrel which is typically less than using trucks to transport the water to underground facilities, not to mention less energy intensive and environmentally friendly.
-Oasys plans to target the $36 billion hydraulic fracturing market that has grown exponentially in the recent years, especially in the United States.
+A single Oasys system can treat water from 12 fracking wells at a cost of $3-4 a barrel which is typically less than using trucks to transport the water to underground facilities, not to mention less energy-intensive and environmentally friendly.
+Oasys plans to target the $36 billion hydraulic fracturing market that has grown exponentially in recent years, especially in the United States.
 National Oilwell Varco (NYSE:NOV), a $30 billion provider of equipment and components for oil and gas drilling, is the exclusive licensee for Oasys MBC technology in global upstream oil and gas for produced water treatment.

 Are you paying too much in transaction fees to your broker?
 Check out a brokerage firm called Zacks Trade that's offering $1 trades on U.S. stocks and options for an entire year.
 After that, you'll pay just $3 a trade or a penny a share, whichever is greater.
 It's one of the cheapest brokers out there and we use them to trade stocks on over 90 foreign stock exchanges.
 Open an account today and get $1 trades for a year.